f-fathurrahman/ffr-komputasi-material/TALKS/PRESE_TOPIK_2020/PRESE.rst

 Some topics in PWDFT.jl
 =======================

+There are a lot of things that can be done:

-- Development of geometry optimization and molecular dynamics methods
+- Implementation of geometry optimization and molecular dynamics methods

 - Improvement of Kohn-Sham solvers: